Find Affordable College Courses

 New Bern, NC

 Our 2023 rankings named Craven Community College the best value school in North Carolina for nursing students.
-Located in the city of New Bern, Craven Community College is a public college with a small student population.
+Located in the small city of New Bern, Craven Community College is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at Craven Community College are $2,022 a year.
 After completing their degree, nursing graduates from Craven Community College carry an average student debtload of $10,791.

-Full Nursing at Craven Community College Report
+Read full report on Nursing at Craven Community College

 #2